 Householder also suggested effective communication with developers does not including telling them, “Just hurry up, and get it done.”
 And, if they’re looking at their computer screen, John says try to wait to them.
 A better time to talk to them might actually be to and from the bathroom, he says.

 Moreover, developer evangelists can help people understand how to talk to developers, what to say to developers, and how best to provide information architecture pieces so that a business owner’s website serves his or her needs.

 What’s Next for the WordPress Nashville Community?

 In hopes of getting the business community involved, Housholder presented the idea of organizing a local web design and development award show for sites built on WordPress or those designed in Nashville.
 They’re currently in search of partners who may want to help organize such a show.
 They’re also looking for other development houses, design shops, and WordPress marketers to take part in this project.

 To know more about WordPress Nashville or to get involved, visit wpnashville.com and complete a form.
 Connect with John Housholder on Twitter @jhous1 or @ahsodesigns.
 Fun fact about John: his dog tweets and one day he even tweeted at me!

-Clark Buckner is online events manager at TechnologyAdvice.com, which as an in-kind sponsor of WordCamp Nashville 2014 provided his time, intern time and equipment to set up a podcast booth at WordCamp Nashville 2014, record interviews and produce show notes.
-TechnologyAdvice helps companies find and evaluate practice management systems, gamification software, electronic health records software and other software solutions.
+Clark Buckner is online events manager at TechnologyAdvice.com, which donated his time, plus interns and equipment as an in-kind sponsor to set up a podcast booth at WordCamp Nashville 2014, record interviews and produce show notes.
+TechnologyAdvice helps companies evaluate enterprise onboarding training software, customer loyalty platforms, sales gamification software and other software solutions.